Top 10 Best Nursing Schools in Oregon

 Top 10 Nursing Schools in Oregon

-As a Christian school, Oregon residents won’t receive access to in-state tuition at Northwest Christian University.
+As a private school, Oregon residents won’t receive access to in-state tuition at Bushnell University.
+However, they do not charge any fees in the nursing programs, so students pay only for tuition and books.
+Courses are in a condensed 8-week format and are designed for working nurses.
 Students also won’t be able to complete a traditional nursing program, though NCU is home to one of the top RN-BSN programs in the state.
-The RN-BSN is available entirely online, and current RNs who study full-time can complete this program in just one year.
-Some students continue studying while working and tend to finish the program in just over one year.
+The RN-BSN is available entirely online, and current RNs who study full-time can complete this program in one to two years.

 Annual Tuition: $36,750 | NCLEX Pass Rate: 93.18%